nishtwowhoo/BitTyme/README.md

 ![Home Screen Companion Widget](images/Widget-Designer.png)
 *Figure 7: The quick access mobile widget enables hands free voice logging and rapid task reorganization directly from the phone home screen.*

-* **User Experience Goal:** Provide full widget customizability within the app for instant utility and schedule adjustments without requiring the student to open the full app.
-* **Interface Highlights:**
-  * **Compact Mobile Footprint:** Sits directly on the phone home screen for maximum accessibility.
-  * **Voice Activated Shortcut:** Allows students to tap, speak, and add, edit their schedule instantly while walking between classes.
-  * **Rapid Task Reorganization:** Provides quick controls to shift deadlines or clear schedule space in seconds through the widget.
+The Home Screen Widget Designer provides full widget customizability directly within the application to deliver instant utility without requiring students to open the full interface.
+Designed with a compact mobile footprint that sits on the phone home screen for maximum accessibility, the widget features a voice activated shortcut for students to tap, speak, and edit their schedule on the go between classes.
+Furthermore, rapid task reorganization controls allow users to shift deadlines or clear schedule space in seconds directly from the widget.

 ---